vominhtri231/Notes/Java/Server/Tomcat/Resource.md

 </GlobalNamingResources>
 ```

-These resources is not visible in the per-web-application context unless we link them with `ResourceLink` in the context.
+These resources are not visible in the per-web-application context unless we link them with `ResourceLink` in the context.
 ```xml
 <ResourceLink
     name="bean/MyBeanFactory"